 For the working mum who wants to continue breastfeeding, a good breast pump is essential to provide for baby’s daily needs.
-And even if you’re not working, a breast pump would help relieve you of engorgement, or simply pump that occasional bottle of milk for when you need to leave baby with another caregiver.
+Even if you’re not working, a breast pump would help relieve you of engorgement, or simply pump that occasional bottle of milk for when you need to leave baby with another caregiver.

-Besides sourcing for a pump that effectively removes milk from your breast, other factors like size, portability and price, are important as well.
+Besides sourcing for a pump that effectively removes milk from your breast, other factors like size, portability and price are important as well.
 Plus, you’ll have to navigate the myriad of manual, single electric or double electric pumps out there.

 Find your perfect pump from this list we’ve rounded up!

 WHAT This portable breast pump with hospital grade suction strength is perfect for mothers beginning their breastfeeding journey.
 It can be used as both a single or double pump to express and store breast milk directly into Hegen storage containers, minimising the transfer of milk.
 There’s also a kneading massage function that helps release tension from breast engorgement and stimulate milk supply.

 PROS Mums can effortlessly switch from electric to manual pumping in seconds, and apply the amount of pressure that is most comfortable for them.
 Pumping sessions are also personalised with 36 expression variations to mimic your baby’s suckling rhythm.
 Flanges are uniquely designed such that they are gentle on the nipples, making it a comfortable pump.

 CONS A tad expensive compared to other brands, but definitely worth it when you consider how efficient and hassle-free this product is, with its many functions.